September 9, 2024

 In essence, the maturity curve is a metric that indicates how efficient an organization's processes are.

-When a company is just starting out, it’s usually at a low maturity stage.
-This low maturity is characterized by:
+When a company is just starting out, it’s usually at a low maturity stage, which is characterized by:

 • Tasks depending on specific team members.